RobbieHember/fcgadgets/README.md

 * Apply the information gained from experiments and monitoring programs to support complex policy decisions in natural resource management

 ## FEATURES
-* Simulate forest sector greenhouse gas (GHG) balance for treatment areas, point locations, or hypothetical stands
+* Simulate forest sector greenhouse gas (GHG) balance for point locations, openings, continuous regular grids, or hypothetical stands
-* Explore the effects of aerial Urea application on the annual GHG balance of a forest stand
-* Explore the effects of underplanting on the annual GHG balance of a forest stand
-* Explore the effects of salvage logging on the annual GHG balance of a forest stand
-* Simulate high-resolution, wall-to-wall coverage of a watershed or timber supply area
+* Calculate the GHG benefit (i.e., GHG emission reductions) that result from land use and management decisions

 ## CBRUNNER
 The **fcgadgets.cbrunner** subpackage is a computer simulation model that estimates the greenhouse gas (GHG) balance of the forest sector, including forest ecosystems and wood products.